 We serve an optional lunch each day at the affordable cost of $1.50, but on your first visit lunch is complimentary.
-There are additional food and drinks sold in the Snack Bar as well.
+There are additional food and drinks sold in the Snack Bar.
 We also help with transportation for members outside of public transportation for a small fee.
 These are optional and not required for membership or participation in the program.

 Clubhouses serve adults 18+ that have a mental health diagnosis.
 Membership is open to anyone with a history of mental illness that is not a danger to themselves or others.
-Tours are typically scheduled on Mondays, Tuesdays, Thursdays around noon so we can offer our guests a complimentary lunch.
+Tours are by appointment only are typically scheduled around noon so we can offer our guests a complimentary lunch.

 Apply, schedule a tour, or get more information by contacting email@example.com.